 Verify the type of gas supplied to the location.
 Ensure that the appliance is connected to the type of gas for which it is certified.
 All models are certified for use with natural gas.
-Field conversion of the appliance for use with propane gas supply will require a conversion kit (included).
+Field conversion of the appliance for use with propane gas supply will require a conversion kit (PALPKITHC).
 Make certain your range and gas type are the same.
-Refer to the product rating label which can be located as indicated in Figure 35 on Page 40.
+Refer to the product rating label which can be located as indicated on page 38.

-When connecting the unit to propane gas, make certain the propane gas tank is equipped with its own highpressure regulator in addition to the pressure regulator supplied with the range.
+When connecting the unit to propane gas, make certain the propane gas tank is equipped with its own high-pressure regulator in addition to the pressure regulator supplied with the range.
 The maximum gas pressure to this appliance must not exceed 14.0" water column (34.9 mb) from the propane gas tank to the pressure regulator.